The Place of the Singing Fish

 Kennedy Creek Today

 Over-fishing and habitat degradation throughout the 20th Century turned the once abundant Kennedy Creek into a small chum run that averaged 100 fish and spent the majority of the summer as an ATV track.
 In 1998, things changed for the better when the Squaxin Island Tribe began closely monitoring fishing in Totten Inlet.
 At the same time the Taylor family (of Taylor Shellfish) signed a 20-year lease with the Kennedy Creek Management Committee and the South Puget Sound Salmon Enhancement Group (SPSSEG) to restore the creek as a chum spawning ground and to develop an interpretive trail for public use.
 Today the trail acts as an interactive learning site to view the incredible annual spawning event of the returning chum salmon.
-Returns now average 18,000-23,000 fish.
-The trail is located on 5 acres owned by the Taylor family (of Taylor Shellfish).
-The Simpson Timber Company and Department of Natural Resources (DNR) own most of the land upstream in the Kennedy Creek Watershed.
-For more information on the history and management of The Kennedy Creek Salmon Trail leave a comment with your questions below.
+Returns now average 18,000-30,000 fish.
+In 2019, Washington Department of Natural Resources (DNR) purchased over 600 acres of land containing prime chum spawning habitat from Green Diamond Resource Company to preserve and protect vital habitat in the watershed and restore ecosystem processes.
+In 2020, DNR purchased the land that contains the Kennedy Creek Salmon Trail from Taylor Shellfish.
+The Kennedy Creek estuary is part of a 200-acre Natural Area Preserve managed by DNR since 1999.
+Above the estuary, the corridor all along Kennedy Creek (about 1500 acres) was designated as a Natural Resource Conservation Area by DNR in 2016.
+The land within this NRCA is a mix of private and state landowners.